helyOSFramework/helyos-documentation/docs/source/2-helyos-configuration/getting-started.rst

 REDIS Connection
 ===================
     REDIS is an im-memory database that is employed only when you scale the helyOS core, either by increase the number of threads or instances.
-    You can actually use any im-memory database with REDSI-compatible API.
+    You can also use any in-memory database that is compatible with the Redis API

 - REDIS_HOST: hostname for REDIS server.
 - REDIS_PORT: connecting port for REDIS clients.